Troll-Cave/deployer/README.md

 Running the database locally should be relatively easy.
 If you have  docker installed you can use the `stack.yml` to start it up.
 Simply run `docker compose -f stack.yml up` in the overview directory.
-Running the migrations should be from the same location (after you have added `flyway` to your `PATH`) `flyway migrate`.
-If you need to clear the database out you can use `flyway clean`.
-You will need to manually create the `deployer` database but that should be all the manual effort needed.
+Migrations are done with `dotnet ef database update`.
+The flyway stuff will stick around as that's how you would actually manage the database in a non-dev environment.

 ## Scope of POC